 1. Sales charges

 If you have a fee-based account, you don’t pay a sales charge when you buy and sell funds.
-Instead, you pay a single client advisory fee (usually 1%) every year to your adviser.
+Instead, you pay a single client advisory fee (typically negotiated between 1% and 2%) every year to your advisor.

 Find out which sales charge options are available for the funds you’re interested in.
 Funds may be offered with a front-end load, back-end load, low load or no load.